 5 Future Farm

-Brazil-based Future Farm has been excelling in plant-based food tech since it started just three years ago.
+Brazil-based Future Farm has been excelling in plant-based food tech since it started nearly four years ago.
 Known for making plant-based products with an authentic and meaty texture and taste, the brand has participated in several successful funding rounds and is already reportedly worth more than $400 million.
 Right now, it offers six innovative vegan meat products, and one of them is the Future Sausage.
 The gluten-free, pork-like links are made with a blend of soy, peas, and chickpeas, and they sizzle just like the real deal.

 THIS is known for its realistic vegan chicken products, but the brand has also branched out into red meat-style products, including mince, burgers, and sausages.
 It offers two different types of the latter, it’s This Isn’t Pork sausages and a caramelized onion variety.
 According to the brand, the sausages are a source of fiber, they’re packed with protein, and they have 75-percent less saturated fat than pork sausages.